mathieu-lacage/goggles/README.md

 [Draft](https://formlabs.com/materials/standard/#draft-resin) and
 [Grey Pro](https://formlabs.com/materials/standard/#grey-pro-resin) resin.
-The quality difference between the two resins is not visible but I picked Grey Pro to avoid potential problems with the part durabilityy.
+The quality difference between the two resins is not visible but I picked Grey Pro to avoid potential problems with part durabilityy.

 I used the Formlab's slicer ([Preform](https://formlabs.com/fr/software/#preform)) with its default "magic wand" tool for orientation and support.